You have just finished your real-time quantitative reverse transcription PCR or RT-qPCR experiment. Now what? How do you analyze your data?

 Calculating Ct values when using the Livak method

-Suppose you will perform an experiment where plants are exposed to two different temperatures.
+Suppose you will be performing an experiment where plants are exposed to two different temperatures.
 Plants belonging to the control experiment are at 25°C, and plants belonging to the treatment experiment are exposed at 40°C or a higher temperature.

 When it comes time for qPCR, you will also run qPCR for a reference gene, such as actin, which has a stable expression under control and treated samples.
 Although there are many tested reference genes for different species, you will need to determine in each experiment the reference gene that works for you.
 And it must have the same level of expression in all treatments.